-Active tags were so far mainly studied through simulation, such as the work presented in [6].
+Active tags were so far mainly studied through simulation, such as the work presented in [4].
 Public domain wireless communication emulation research is currently mainly done in relation to Wireless LANs (WLANs).
 One can use real equipment, and hence be subject to potential undesired interferences.
-Two examples from this class that allow a controlled movement of wireless nodes are the dense-grid approach of ORBIT [1], or the more realistic robot-based Mobile Emulab [7].
+Two examples from this class that allow a controlled movement of wireless nodes are the dense-grid approach of ORBIT [5], or the more realistic robot-based Mobile Emulab [6].
 An alternative which avoids undesired interferences and side effects is to use computer models for real-time experiments.
-TWINE [12] is an example from this class.
+TWINE [7] is an example from this class.
 TWINE is a wireless emulator that combines wireless network emulation and simulation in one setup, but only supports 802.11b WLAN so far.
 Our development started from an existing wireless emulator, QOMET, which uses similar concepts.

 There are already a number of implementations of experiment tools for ubiquitous systems that could be used in conjunction with active tag devices.
 Some of these tools focus on the operating system level, such as TOSSIM [8], which is a TinyOS simulator aiming to simulate TinyOS applications accurately in a virtual environment.
-ATEMU [11] is able to emulate TinyOS applications at processor level; its flexible architecture has support for other platforms too.
+ATEMU [9] is able to emulate TinyOS applications at processor level; its flexible architecture has support for other platforms too.
 ATEMU is thus closer to our purpose, since our low-cost active tags do not use any operating system.
 We aimed to run in emulation experiments the same firmware with the one used by the real devices.
-The manufacturer of the active tag processor, Microchip, only provides two alternatives for system development: real-time emulation in hardware using either the MPLAB REAL ICE In- Circuit Emulator, or the PICMASTER Emulator, or processor simulation using the MPLAB-SIM Simulator [2].
+The manufacturer of the active tag processor, Microchip, only provides two alternatives for system development: real-time emulation in hardware using either the MPLAB REAL ICE In- Circuit Emulator, or the PICMASTER Emulator, or processor simulation using the MPLAB-SIM Simulator [10].
 However none of these solutions are appropriate for our purpose; thus we developed our own real-time processor emulator running on PCs.

-The pedestrian tracking system developed by Matsushita Electric Industrial Co., Ltd. makes use of active tags so as to provide to a central pedestrian localization engine the information needed to automatically calculate the trajectory to date and the current position of the active tag wearer.
-Using the prototype of the pedestrian localization system, real-world experiments were carried out in March 2007, as reported in [?].
+The pedestrian tracking system developed by Panasonic. makes use of active tags so as to provide to a central pedestrian localization engine the information needed to automatically calculate the trajectory to date and the current position of the active tag wearer.
+In the prototype system, three kinds of tags are used as shown in Figure 2.
+Mobile tags held by pedestrians transmit periodically ID packets which includes time information and sender's node ID.
+Fixed tags also transmit ID packets at certain intervals.
+Gateway tags have, in addition, a wired network connection to backend servers in which the data uploaded from mobile tags are sent.
+The trajectories of the pedestrians are calculated based on the data gathered by the gateway tags.
+Using the prototype of the pedestrian localization system, real-world experiments were carried out in March 2007.
 The experiment consisted in the orchestrated movement of 16 pedestrians both in indoor and outdoor environments.
 A system overview and experimental conditions will be presented later in this paper.